arpit-kapoor/arpit-kapoor.github.io/index.md

 ---

 ![demo](/images/awards/Robogames17_2.jpg){: .align-right .width-half}
 I am Data Scientist at [3Qi Labs](http://www.3qilabs.com/).
-Previously, I worked as a Computer Vision Deep Learning Engineer at Bomotix (Body Motion Analytics), a startup company based in Hyderabad, India.
+Previously, I worked as a Deep Learning Engineer (Computer Vision) at Bomotix (Body Motion Analytics), a startup company based in Hyderabad, India.
 {: .text-justify}

 I received my undergraduate degree in Computer Science and Engineering in 2019.
 During this period, I actively took part in humanoid robotics research at the University and presented research articles in the area of humanoid control.